Drought Recommendations from the California Landscape Contractors Association

 The California Landscape Contractors Association (CLCA) is pleased to offer some recommendations to help you make smart choices and protect the environment using your area's mandated water reductions.
 This advice can help your landscape survive this year's drought and help you prepare for predicted future water shortages.

 For additional information about saving water, please visit the California Landscape Contractors Association.

 You can also contact the California Landscape Contractors Association:

 View information on how to prepare for a drought and how to prepare for a drier future.

 View information on how to take care of your landscaping during a drought including how to water and take care of plants.

 View a photo gallery of drought tolerant plants.

 A form of a Greywater system is laundry to landscape.
-Wasterwater generated from your laundry, which can be recycled on-site for uses such as landscape irrigation.
+Wastewater generated from your laundry, which can be recycled on-site for uses such as landscape irrigation.

-View the Aliance for Water Awareness and Conservation (AWAC) plant of the month.
+View the Alliance for Water Awareness and Conservation (AWAC) plant of the month.

 View a PDF of the progress of the Rancho Fire Station water smart Garden.